CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 5. Close the **Microsoft 365 Defender** tab in your Edge browser.
 Leave your browser open and proceed to the next task.

 ### Task 5 – Install Microsoft Graph PowerShell

+In this task, you will install the Microsoft Graph PowerShell SDK to enable management and automation of Microsoft 365 services through Graph API cmdlets.

 1. On LON-CL1, you must open an elevated instance of **Windows PowerShell**.
 Type **power** in the Search box that appears in the bottom left corner of the taskbar.
 In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu that appears.